Atashnezhad/Machine-learning-to-develop-PDC-ROP-model/README.md

-# Developing PDC ROP model using Artificial Intelligence
+# Developing PDC ROP model using symbolic regression algorithm

 A PDC ROP model was developed using symbolic regression algorithm.